 #4 Lowers Your Chances Of Illness

 The older we get the more prone we are to certain illnesses and diseases.
 Of course, at times this can’t be helped, nevertheless you can always try your best to help avoid these sick days.
 The more physical activity you can do, then the harder your heart will work, making it stronger.
-This, in turn, leads to improving blood circulation, cholesterol, blood pressure, your resting heart rate and also decreases the chances of obesity and diabetes!
+This, in turn, leads to improving blood circulation, cholesterol, blood pressure, and your resting heart rate.

 Try and aim for at least 30 minutes of aerobic exercise three times per week, or if you’re already heavily into the fitness lifestyle then don’t pack it in as soon as you get past your 40’s.
 Just keep active!

 By regularly exercising you are forcing your body to work harder.
 You are constantly taxing areas of your body that if you didn’t exercise would become stiff.
 For example, bad knees.
 By regularly exercising with activities such as walking, cycling and resistance training, you’ll notice your knees getting stronger and stronger, eventually leading to fewer aches and pains.

 Achy knees are sometimes also caused by obesity.
 Your bodyweight pressures your joints, cartilage and bones around your knee too much causing them to give you pain.
 So, what’s a possible cure?
 Regular exercise with a well-balanced diet to help aid weight loss, then leading to less pressure being forced on your knees.
 Simple!
 The same can be said for lower back pain or hip pain.
 The more you frequently exercise and work these areas, the stronger they become.
 A few good reasons to why you should keep up the fitness lifestyle no matter what your age!

 Our articles should be used for informational and educational purposes only and are not intended to be taken as medical advice.
 If you’re concerned, consult a health professional before taking dietary supplements or introducing any major changes to your diet.